driftcoder/amiibo-backups/index.md

 you instead of your precious figures.
 If you are a collector, these will allow you to keep your collectibles unopened.
 Every Amiibo Backup is tested before it ships.

-# Price
-- $5 each.
-- $2 shipping.

-# Shipping
-USPS with tracking number.

 # Available Amiibo

 Name | Series | Notes